DanielDanielsson/eslint-plugin-typescript-sort/README.md

 npm i --save-dev eslint-plugin-typescript-sort
 ```

 `Tip`: Configure your IDE to auto-format code on save according to ESLint rules, reducing the need for manual sorting and enhancing your coding workflow.
+[Here's a guide on how to do it in VSCode.](https://github.com/DanielDanielsson/Docs/blob/main/VSCode%20eslint%20format%20on%20save)

 ## Supported Rules